Skip to content

 CRM migration with local coding agents: why the M5 Max MacBook Pro matters

-1. Give agents read-only access to the legacy database.
+1. Grant local coding agents read-only access to the legacy database

-2. Let them run search/stats/ad-hoc SQL exploration (often better and faster than I do by hand).
+2. Let them run exploratory SQL queries (often faster and more thorough than manual discovery)

-3. Have them propose a cleaner target model and projection rules for Twenty CRM.
+3. Use them to propose a cleaner target schema and mapping rules

-5. Run traditional Python migration scripts for controlled execution and validation.
+5. Run controlled Python migration scripts for validation

 Why hardware now matters more